cezbloch/shaderator/README.md

 # What is this?
-Shaderator is a productivity tool intended to speed up Compute Shader development.
+Shaderator is a productivity library intended to speed up complex Compute Shader development.
+It also provides means to Unit Tests shader code offering protection against regressions.

 # What problem does it solve?
-Due to the nature of GPUs shaders cannot be debugged.
-Developer writes one, then executes and hopes for the best that the result is correct.
-Hundreds of thousand threads execute the same kernel function writing data to output buffer which can only be looked up when the Dispatch finished.
-This tool compiles .hlsl shader code to C++ and enables developer to leverage Visual Studio functionality to quickly find problems in the code.
+Due to the nature of GPUs shaders are hard to debug.
+Back in the day developer wrote one, executed a batch and hoped for the best that the result is correct.
+Kernel function is usually executed hundreds of thousand times writing data to output buffer which can only be looked up when the Dispatch finished.
+This tool compiles .hlsl shader code to C++ and enables developer to leverage full Visual Studio debugging functionality to quickly find problems in the code.

 # Will this work with any shader?
 No, this is just a prototype - a proof of concept.
-If there is interest, support for other shaders will be added.
+If there is interest, support for more HLSL language features will be added.

-# Getting started
+# Getting started with debugging

 1. Open ComputeShaderSort11\ComputeShaderSort11_2017_Win10.sln in VS 2017
-2. Build Debug or Release in x64 (better Debug to see more variables under debugger)
+2. Build solution (better Debug to see more variables under debugger)
 3. In ComputeShaderSort11 project properties -> Debugging -> working directory -> set to "..\Shaderator"
 4. Put breakpoint anywhere in ComputeShaderSort11.hlsl shader file
 5. Press F5 to Debug